Final Exam Review

 - Why did Hannibal almost win the Second Punic War?
 What factors caused him to ultimately lose the war?

-- What is the significance of the siege and sack of Syracuse?
+- What was the significance of the siege and sack of Syracuse during the Second Punic War?

 - If Carthage was already beaten in the Second Punic War, why did the Third Punic War happen?